 During the first half of his career, Rolen was an elite player who appeared with regularity in the best insert and autograph checklists.
 As his career came to a close, Rolen had a less prominent place in the hobby, most often relegated to base sets.
 Even with the disparity between the two halves of his career, collectors still have some great Scott Rolen cards to track down.

 Carrying over from his last years in baseball, Rolen's kept a limited presence in the baseball card market of late.
-That would likely change in a hurry if the Hall of Fame came calling.
+His Hall of Fame induction should boost interest.

 Top 10 Scott Rolen Baseball Cards